DivyanshuKumarGupta/ExpenseTracker/README.md

 # 💸Hostel  ExpenseTracker

-I created a simple **Java-based Monthly Expense Tracker** designed for hostel students(especially mine) to manage their pocket money efficiently whether they are from high schools or colleges.
+As part of BYOP, I created a simple **Java-based Monthly Expense Tracker** designed for hostel students(especially mine) to manage their pocket money efficiently whether they are from high schools or colleges.

 ---

 ##  Features::

 *  Fixed monthly budget (₹5000 As I get)
-*  Predefined  broad expense  categories i.e :
+*  Predefined  broad expense  categories i.e : Mayuri Freshica, Bistro Cafe, AB Dakshin, Underbelly, Ocean Stationery, Safal Mart, Laundry, Miscellaneous .

-  * Mayuri Freshica
-  * Bistro Cafe
-  * AB Dakshin
-  * Underbelly
-  * Ocean Stationery
-  * Safal Mart
-  * Laundary
-  * Miscellaneous.

 *  Expenses are tracked as based on predefined broad categories.
 *  Balance are updated in real time.
 *  Balance can be monthly reset.
-*  Keep tracks of transaction
+*  Keeps track of transactions.

 ---

 ##  Problem Statement/Objective::

-Hostel students often struggle to track daily expenses and overspend unknowingly.
+Students living in hostels/PG/Away_from_home often struggle to track their daily spending, which can lead to spending over their budget.
-So this project helps by:
+So this project of mine helps them by:

 * Monitoring their spending habits.
 * Avoiding overspending